PashavanBijlert/MuSkeMo/README.md

 **Check out the [video tutorial on YouTube](https://www.youtube.com/watch?v=9eMm9YalXtg)**

-This README is currently very short and incomplete, more details will be added in due course.
+This README gives an overview of the functionalities, but is not a full documentation.
+A complete documentation will be created in due course.

 # **Inertial properties panel**